dylanbeaudette/parse-osd/README.md

 [1] " The Piedmont of Alabama, Georgia, North Carolina,South Carolina, and Virginia.
 The series is of large extent, with an area of more than 10 million acres.MLRA SOIL SURVEY REGIONAL OFFICE (MO) RESPONSIBLE: Raleigh, North CarolinaSERIES ESTABLISHED: Cecil County, Maryland; 1899."
 ```

+# python (no longer used)
+This is the old, python implementation.
+Relies on a directory of ALL OSD text files, the bash shell, and python.
+It is a huge pain in the neck to try and get the entire set of OSD text files.